jaunt/EJS-Site-Builder-Docs/templer/data/md/templates/preGenerate.md

 # Pre Generate Hook

-Step one in Airfry's [workflow](/guide/intro/) is to give you the opportunity to create global data for all your templates.
+Step one in Templer's [workflow](/guide/intro/) is to give you the opportunity to create global data for all your templates.

 In order to do so, you must create a file called "preGenerate.js" in your [templates directory](/guide/setup/#directories).

 The script itself can be quite simple.
 It can use any javascript (as well as [using npm node.js modules](/performance/underTheHood/#npm) you add to your project).
 It behaves similiarly to a javascript promise, in that it can either resolve or reject.
-See [Airfry scripting basics](/scripts/) for details.
+See [Templer scripting basics](/scripts/) for details.

 Here's an example: